Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ## 1. Executive Summary

 **Product Name:** DebtFreePlanner
-**Product Motto:** Strategically plan your journey to a Debt-Free Living
+**Product Motto:** Plan your journey to a Debt-Free Living

 **Problem Statement**
-Loan recipients struggle to manage debts efficiently, leading to a prolonged financial burden.
+Loan recipients  lack the tools and strategies necessary to efficiently organize and reduce their debt, resulting in extended repayment periods and increased interest burdens.

 **Value Proposition**
-DebtFreePlanner provides loan recipients with a web-based tool to manage debt repayment plans, helping them achieve a Debt-Free Life faster.
+ Help loan recipients  achieve a Debt-Free Life faster by providing a online tool to better plan how they will pay off all debts (often call a Debt Repayment Calculator) that supports Multi curency and multi users.

 **Target Audience**
- Individuals and families managing multiple loans, especially those who would benefit from an online debt repayment planner with multicurrency support
+ Individuals and families managing multiple loans, especially those who have loans in two or more currency.

+**Unique Selling Points**

+- **Multicurrency Support:** Seamlessly manage debts in multiple currencies with automatic exchange rate updates.
+- **Multi-User Collaboration:** Allow multiple users to collaborate on debt repayment plans.
+- **Mutiple Repayment Strategies:** Implement various debt repayment methods, including customizable strategies.

 **Key Objective**
 Provide loan recipients with a tool that optimizes their debt repayment plans through informed decision-making.